Frequently Asked Questions

 Yes, you must either take or transfer ENG 111 and have completed it with the required minimum grade.
 Some programs require a minimum grade of B to apply so remember to check your transcript to make sure you meet the grade requirement.
 Your degree does not waive ENG 111, but you may request transfer credit evaluation to see if a previous course will transfer.

 Applicants to the Health Sciences and Nursing programs will not be placed in their desired program until after official acceptance.
-If you have not already declared a major when you applied to NOVA, or you are not already placed in a credit program, you may declare the General Studies Health Sciences major to complete the prerequisites or to request transfer credit evaluation.
-If needed, send an email with your name and student ID number to virtualadvising@nvcc.edu to request placement in the General Studies Health Sciences major.
+If you have not already declared a major when you applied to NOVA, or you are not already placed in a credit program, you may declare the Associate of Science Health Sciences major to complete the prerequisites or to request transfer credit evaluation.
+If needed, send an email with your name and student ID number to VirtualAdvising@nvcc.edu to request placement in the Associate of Science Health Sciences.

 Yes, you would have to take the course again and get a B or better grade to be eligible to apply.
 Your application will not be accepted if you do not have the minimum grade requirements.